Craniosacral Therapy for Dyslexia in New York City

 - Dr. John Upledger noted a connection between dyslexia and misalignment of the temporal bones.

-- Restrictions in the craniosacral system can create pressure patterns that influence processing.
+- Restrictions in the craniosacral system can create pressure patterns that may influence processing.

 Relieving pressure, restoring ease